-- Use your tax return money!
+5. Use your tax return money!
 Sometimes after you have several different medical payments every month it gets extremely overwhelming!
 Our family uses our tax return money every year for bills (insurance, repairs, etc.) and a large amount of it is always always always set aside for medical bills.
 We spend at least $1000 of our tax return every year on medical bills.
 It can be a great morale boost if you can use that money to pay off 1, 2, or even 3 different bills!

-- Sometimes in unique situations when you are expecting testing or therapy, you can discuss with the billing department if they will code it differently so that insurance will cover the cost.
-For example, my son needs occupational therapy for his sensory disorder, but my insurance will NOT cover anything sensory related.
-However, he DOES have a fine motor delay, and I was able to go back to the doctor and get him to re-write a prescription for billing purposes that specifically said “fine motor delay” NOT “sensory diagnosis”.
+6. Code it differently.
+Sometimes in unique situations when you are expecting testing or therapy, you can discuss with the billing department if they will code it differently so that insurance will cover the cost.
+For example, my son needed occupational therapy for his sensory disorder, but my insurance would NOT cover anything sensory related.
+However, he DID have a fine motor delay, and I was able to go back to the doctor and get him to re-write a prescription for billing purposes that specifically said “fine motor delay” NOT “sensory diagnosis”.

 I have found that many times doctors and billing centers are willing to work with you if possible to help you save money.
 This of course won’t work for a regular doctor appointment, but keep this in mind if you come across a situation where your insurance won’t cover something.
 If you ask the right questions you can find out what they DO cover, and see if you can get around it another way.